-Whether you're listening to a stereo system or a decent pair of headphones, you're in your car or setting up a subwoofer, all of these tracks will help when it comes to figuring out how your set-up handles low pitch frequencies.
+Whether you're listening to a stereo system or a decent pair of headphones, you're in your car or testing a subwoofer, all of these tracks will help when it comes to figuring out how your set-up handles low pitch frequencies.
 From reggae to rock, classical to dance, there should be something to tickle your fancy, with double bass, bass guitar and serious sub-bass all on show.

 Fat Larry's Band – Act Like You Know